pr0ton11/doh/README.md

 # DOH

 This docker image can be used to easily create your own DNS over HTTPs proxy.
-It is very lightweight, based on [doh-proxy](https://github.com/jedisct1/doh-server) and higly configurable over ronment variables.
+It is very lightweight, based on [doh-proxy](https://github.com/jedisct1/doh-server) and higly configurable over environment variables.

 ## Requirements